domRiddle/ASF/Compatibility.md

 - Windows Server 2012 (x64)
 - Windows Server 2012 R2 (x64)

-This means that ASF with .NET framework **does not** support any older Windows versions that weren't listed above, especially **Windows 7 without SP1**, **Windows Vista** or **Windows XP**.
+This means that ASF with .NET Framework **does not** support any older Windows versions that weren't listed above, especially **Windows 7 without SP1**, **Windows Vista** or **Windows XP**.
 If you can't use any recent version of Windows, for example due to pricing, keep in mind that you can still use ASF on Linux without any issues (and it's free too).

 ---